Commercial Property Appeals in 2018

 CSG Real Estate Property Tax Alert

 New Jersey continues to place the country’s heaviest real property tax burden on commercial and industrial property owners.
-While any substantial property may be a candidate for a successful appeal, real property tax appeals generally present most significant financial benefits to owners or managers of large industrial, commercial or multi-family residential rental properties.
+While any substantial property may be a candidate for a successful appeal, real property tax appeals generally present most significant financial benefits to owners or managers of industrial, commercial or multi-family residential rental properties.
 A careful analysis of the tax assessments of those properties is warranted to determine whether they are being appropriately assessed and not being charged more than their fair share of taxes.
 Even as general market conditions have improved for some property classes, the question of whether a particular property is properly assessed remains an essential exercise of due diligence for any stakeholder of real estate in New Jersey.
 There may be unique factors impacting a property’s value which are immune from general market conditions such as the existence of environmental contamination or other unique features of a property.

-CSG’s Tax Appeal Group has successfully handled appeals involving regional shopping malls, four star hotels, casinos, corporate headquarters, office buildings, multi-family apartment buildings and complexes, industrial properties from warehouses to special purpose properties such as chemical plants, power generation plants, oil refineries, breweries, regional reservoirs, and recreational properties such as golf courses and amusement parks.
-We welcome the opportunity to evaluate properties for appeal potential at no charge. to the owner.
+CSG’s Tax Appeal Group has successfully handled appeals involving regional shopping malls, hotels, casinos, corporate headquarters, office buildings, multi-family apartment buildings and complexes, industrial properties from warehouses to special purpose properties such as chemical plants, power generation plants, oil refineries, breweries, regional reservoirs, and recreational properties such as golf courses and amusement parks.
+We welcome the opportunity to evaluate properties for appeal potential at no charge.
 Tax appeals generally are handled by the firm on a contingency fee arrangement, although other fee arrangements, including application of standard hourly rates, can be utilized.

 For more information concerning property tax appeals, please contact your CSG attorney or the authors listed below.